Wind turbine from the buttom

 Reasons for pitch angle deviations

-There are different reasons for pitch angle deviations.
+There are different reasons for blade angle deviations.
 These can be caused by:

 • Error during assembly of the rotor blades or commissioning